 Most of the aviation experiences are designed to cater for the business or first class passenger first and foremost.
 Aviation companies are not designing equally for all customers.
 Whilst it is true that not all customers have an equal level of short-term value – many that are being deprioritised have great lifetime value.

-Many customers have disjointed experiences.
-This even the customers that receive significant attention have disjointed experiences.
+Many customers report have disjointed experiences.
+This means even the customers that receive significant attention have disjointed experiences.
 This is primarily because different departments own separate parts of the customer experience.
-For example the sales department will oversee ticketing, whilst another will design the in-flight experience, not to mention the plethora of partners and other service providers involved.
+For example, the sales department will oversee ticketing, whilst another will design the in-flight experience, not to mention the plethora of partners and other service providers involved.
 As a result passenger experiences are fragmented and inconsistent.